Subramanian1107/MTP_CS23M067/README.md

 ## Usage

 Our implementation is based on HuggingFace `transformers`.
-We register a new model `lckv-llama` that supports the Layer-Condensed KV Cache.
+We register a new model `lckv-llama` that supports the [Layer-Condensed KV Cache](https://arxiv.org/abs/2405.10637).
 It inherits from the `llama` model and adds support for the Layer-Condensed KV Cache.

-> [!NOTE]
-> It is difficult to support the Layer-Condensed KV Cache for a variety of models with a small amount of code.
-This is because the Layer-Condensed KV Cache requires to modify the attention mechanism and training recipe of the transformer decoder.
-Currently, we only implemented the Layer-Condensed KV Cache for the `llama` model, and it is possible to extend it to other models with similar structures.

 ```python
 import models # register the lckv-llama model